Marcellisv/JavaScript-and-DOM-Manipulation-Challenge/README.md

 ## The Task

-* This assignment allowed an intro into using Javascript to populate an HTML webpage
+* This assignment gave an intro into using Javascript to populate an HTML webpage

 * Using the HTML file provided I was able to append the UFO Sightings data to the table